 Besides teaching, she was active in the VFW Ladies Auxiliary and her church circle.
 She and Bud enjoyed bowling, golfing and traveling to faraway places including: Central America, Europe, China and the USSR.
 Her special joy was spending time with family.
 The last 30 years were spent living in Alexandria enjoying life in the lake country.
 She’ll be remembered as an avid reader, skillful puzzle solver, wonderful lefse maker, keepsake creator and much loved Gramma.

-Survivors include her children: Suzanne (Ted) Lentz, Eugene, OR, Lynn(Wendy), Duluth, MN, Kyle (Tammy), New London, MN; six grandchildren: Sara, Kansas City, KS, Derek, Eugene, OR, Graham, San Francisco,CA, Ian, Syracuse, NY and Kaitlyn and Kamryn, New London, MN; six great grandchildren: Sophia, Gavin, Charlotte, Juliet, Austin and Daevyn; and two siblings Elna Hanson and Donald Saterbak.
+Survivors include her children: Suzanne (Ted) Lentz, Eugene, OR, Lynn(Wendy), Duluth, MN, Kyle (Tammy), New London, MN; six grandchildren: Sara, Kansas City, KS, Derek, Eugene, OR, Graham, San Francisco,CA, Ian, Syracuse, NY and Kaitlyn and Kamryn, New London, MN; six great grandchildren: Sophia, Gavin, Charlotte, Juliet, Austin and Daevyn; sister, Elna Hanson; and her brother, Donald Saterbak.